-It’s a common topic here on Ask Leo! and for a good reason.
+It’s a common topic here on Ask Leo! for a good reason.
 Not a day goes by that I don’t see somebody suffering for lack of a backup.
-Not a day goes by that I don’t see somebody who could have avoided a serious problem simply by having had a backup.
+Not a day goes by that I don’t see somebody who could have avoided a serious problem simply by having taken a backup.

 So why don’t more people back up?

-It’s tempting to think that people are being lazy, but I believe that that’s quite unfair.
+It’s tempting to think people are being lazy, but I believe that that’s quite unfair.
 As I mentioned in another commentary, people just expect computers to work.
 Unfortunately, as we see over and over, it’s frequently not true; it’s just not a realistic expectation.

 Let’s face it.
 Those of us who’ve used computers for any length of time know better.
-Not because we’re any smarter, but because in all likelihood, we’ve experienced a catastrophic data loss at some point or another.
+Not because we’re any smarter, but because, in all likelihood, we’ve experienced a catastrophic data loss at some point or another.
 We know better because we’ve been burned.